-Article 55 Contents of the Judgment
+Article 55.
+Contents of the Judgment

 - 1. The judgment shall contain:

-- a. the names of the President, the judges who rendered it, and the Secretary and Deputy Secretary.
+- a. the names of the President, the judges who rendered it, the Secretary and Deputy Secretary.

-- b. the identity of the parties and their representatives and, where appropriate, of the representatives of the victims or their next of kin;
+- b. the identity of the parties and their representatives;

 - c. a description of the proceedings;

 - d. the facts of the case;

 - e. the conclusions of the parties;

 - f. the legal arguments;

-- g. the ruling on the case;

-- h. the decision, if any, in regard to costs; - i. the result of the voting; - j. a statement indicating which text is authentic. - 2.
-Any judge who has taken part in the consideration of a case is entitled to append a dissenting or concurring opinion to the judgment.
+- g. the ruling on the case; - h. the decision, if any, on reparations and costs; - i. the result of the voting; - j. a statement indicating which text is authentic. - 2.
+Any judge who has taken part in the consideration of a case is entitled to append a separate opinion, concurring or dissenting, to the judgment.
 These opinions shall be submitted within a time limit to be fixed by the President, so that the other judges may take cognizance thereof prior to notification of the judgment.
+The said opinions shall only refer to the issues covered in the judgment.

-Article 56 Judgment on Reparations
+Article 56.
+Judgment on Reparations

 - 1. When no specific ruling on reparations has been made in the judgment on the merits, the Court shall set the time and determine the procedure for the deferred decision thereon. - 2.
-If the Court is informed that the injured party and the party adjudged to be responsible have reached an agreement in regard to the execution of the judgment on the merits, it shall verify the fairness of the agreement and rule accordingly.
+If the Court is informed that the parties to the case have reached an agreement in regard to the execution of the judgment on the merits, it shall verify the fairness of the agreement and rule accordingly.

-Article 57 Delivery and Communication of the Judgment
+Article 57.
+Delivery and Communication of the Judgment

-- 1. When a case is ready for a judgment, the Court shall meet in private.
-A preliminary vote shall be taken, the wording of the judgment approved, and a date fixed for the public hearing at which the parties shall be so notified. - 2.
-The texts, legal arguments and votes shall all remain secret until the parties have been notified of the judgment,. - Judgments shall be signed by all the judges who participated in the voting and by the Secretary.
-However, a judgment signed by only a majority of the judges shall be valid. - 4.
-Dissenting or concurring opinions shall be signed by the judges submitting them and by the Secretary. - 5.
-The judgments shall conclude with an order, signed by the President and the Secretary and sealed by the latter, providing for the communication and execution of the judgment. - 6.
+- 1. When a case is ready for judgment, the Court shall deliberate in private and adopt the judgment, which shall be notified to the parties by the Secretariat. - 2.
+The texts, legal arguments and votes shall all remain secret until the parties have been notified of the judgment. - 3.
+Judgments shall be signed by all the judges who participated in the voting and by the Secretary.
+However, a judgment signed by the majority of the judges and the Secretary shall also be valid. - 4.
+Separate opinions, dissenting or concurring, shall be signed by the judges submitting them and by the Secretary.

+- 5. The judgments shall conclude with an order, signed by the President and the Secretary and sealed by the latter, providing for the communication and execution of the judgment. - 6.
 The originals of the judgments shall be deposited in the archives of the Court.
-The Secretary shall dispatch certified copies to the States parties to the case, the Commission, the President of the Permanent Council, the Secretary General, the representatives of the victims or their next of kin, and any interested persons who request them. - 7.
-The Secretary shall transmit the judgment to all the States Parties.
+The Secretary shall dispatch certified copies to the States Parties, the parties to the case, the Permanent Council through its President, the Secretary General of the OAS, and any other interested person who requests them.

-Article 58 Request for Interpretation
+Article 58.
+Request for Interpretation